 Medical malpractice cases involving limb loss typically involve a delay in diagnosing acute or acute chronic limb ischemia.
 The patient presents with risk factors along with some of the 6P symptoms of limb ischemia, but medical providers perform no testing or further evaluation to rule out that diagnosis.
 Consequently, the patient goes days or weeks without treatment, and by the time they get into the care of a vascular specialist, there is advanced tissue death to the point where the limb can no longer be salvaged.

 A similar situation may occur if a patient develops an infection in a limb.
 Often, infection in a limb begins with some type of wound or other skin breakdown that allows bacteria to enter the body.
 Initially, this presents as dermatitis, cellulitis, or an infected blister or ulcer.
 However, left untreated, this can progress to deeper muscle or bone infection.
 This, in turn, can ultimately gangrene that necessitates limb removal.

 As with ischemia, the key to appropriately and successfully treating an infection in a limb is early diagnosis and intervention.
 The failure to intervene early and aggressively can form the basis of a medical malpractice claim.

-It goes without saying that limb amputation is a serious, life-altering injury.
+It goes without saying that limb amputations in Portland are serious, life-altering injuries.
 With the use of expensive prosthetic devices, our clients who have lost limbs often do recover to a significant level of functioning.
 Through litigation, we are often able to secure the funding needed to pay for those prosthetic devices for the rest of the patient’s life, greatly improving their mobility, work capacity, and overall quality of life.
+Call us today.